 With a strong focus on capital preservation, the Investment Manager structures its investments to minimise risk for the Company and augments this with a comprehensive risk management framework.
 This involves a rigorous, hands-on approach to post-investment monitoring of portfolio risk and performance.
 Assessing the balance of expected returns with inherent risks is an integral part of the Investment Manager's investment strategy and drives all aspects of portfolio construction.
-The Company believes that this approach and focus are a key driver in meeting its investment objectives, particularly in a potentially more challenging future credit environment.
+We believe that this approach and focus are a key driver in meeting the Company's investment objectives, particularly in a potentially more challenging future credit environment.